-MailChimp uses this program as a filter to check and prevent suspicious activity from every email list uploaded by yourself onto the system.
+MailChimp uses this program as a filter to check and prevent suspicious activity from every email list uploaded by you onto the system.
 Omnivore has been created with artificial intelligence to scan for bounce rates, spam traps such as overuse of keywords, malicious email addresses, and blacklisting.

-How Does It Work?
+How Does it Work?

 Why Is Omnivore a Necessity?

 It is essential to highlight that this program has not been created to be a burden.
 In fact, it has been engineered to help improve your sender reputation.
 As mentioned earlier in this article, having a bad sender reputation can be damaging to your business.
 If you send too many emails that are redeemed as spam, Internet Service Providers will ban you from ever sending an email again.